 Ben smiled at his eldest.
 He was proud of his sons but never more so when then pulled together like this, looking after each after.
-“I’ll talk to him first,” he decided.
+“I’ll talk to him first.”

-“Little Joe can I come in?”
-Ben opened the door and put his head around.
+Ben opened the door and put his head ’round.
+“Can I come in?”

 Taking this as his queue Ben quickly entered carrying a bowl, cloth and some liniment.

 “Adam tells me you may need some attention to your face.”

 Startled Joe put his hand to his chin.
 Up ‘till now he’d barely noticed the cut on his lip where the miner had hit him or the lump on his chin where Adam had taken him out.